vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 If the Sponsor provides L-BTC for the fee to be used in (re)issuance, then such pinning is not possible.

-The Sponsor will control more than two outputs in the issuance transaction, and thus can deny the use of 'CPFP carve-out' for the Issuer.
-This may delay the consequent use of the reissuance token by the Issuer.
+The Sponsor will control more than two outputs in the issuance transaction and thus can deny the use of 'CPFP carve-out' for the Issuer.
+This may delay the consequent use of the re-issuance token by the Issuer.

-To avoid such delays, more than one reissuance token utxo can be used in parallel.
+To avoid such delays more than one re-issuance token utxo can be used in parallel.

 The redeem transaction is expected to have only one output that is controlled by the Issuer, so there is no way for the Issuer to deny the use of 'CPFP carve-out' by the Sponsor.

-The liquidation transaction has all outputs going to one entity, in case that full amount of the collateral is confiscated by the Issuer.
+The liquidation transaction has all outputs going to one entity, in case the full amount of the collateral is confiscated by the Issuer.
 If some of the collateral is returned to the Sponsor, it is still only one output that is controlled by the sponsor, and thus there is no way for the Sponsor to deny the use of 'CPFP carve-out' to the Issuer.